 Healthy plant growth is heavily dependent on the quality of your soil, and testing kits give you a breakdown of its composition.
 Many soil kits come complete with a test for pH levels.
 All it takes is a small soil sample and a little bit of water to tell if you’re working with soil that’s too acidic or too alkaline (also referred to as “basic” on some tests).

-Likewise, testing kits help determine your soil’s fertility and nutrient deficiencies by measuring the levels of the three elements that are essential to the health and growth of every plant—nitrogen, phosphorus, and potassium (sometimes referred to as “potash” on select tests).
+Likewise, a soil test kit can help determine your soil’s fertility and nutrient deficiencies by measuring the levels of the three elements that are essential to the health and growth of every plant—nitrogen, phosphorus, and potassium (sometimes referred to as “potash” on select tests).
 Many tests work off a scale of “low,” “medium,” or “high,” while others use a scale of “deficient,” “adequate,” or “surplus.”

 While soil tests only provide an overview of four different aspects of your soil, their results go a long way in helping you get the most out of your garden.
 They help you plan out the rate, timing, and placement of your fertilizer use.
 Meaning, you’re able to avoid using too much fertilizer— which can contaminate the rest of your yard and leach essential nutrients from your soil—helping your lawn and garden stay happy and healthy.